KodeyThomas/BackendDev/06-GoLang/Phase_1/Projects/README.md

 The seeding worked by getting the current UNIX time and using that to seed for our random number so overtime we played the game it was *relatively* random

 Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/06-GoLang/Phase_1/Projects/bankHeist.go)

+### Interstellar Travel

+This was the final project for me to complete on Codecademy, it is a combination of all the skills in Go I have learnt up until this point.

+It uses multiple Conditional Statements, Functions (With Input Parameters and expected Return values)

+Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/06-GoLang/Phase_1/Projects/interstellarTravel.go)